Visuals3D/setup-remote-minikube/README.md

-# Demo Stage Mimikube Kubernetes Cluster
+# Demo Stage Minikube Kubernetes Cluster

 Instructions on how to setup a Minikube Cluster on Ubuntu